Recovery Month September 2022

 RTI’s Recovery Month 2022 podcast highlighted what supporting people in recovery means to distinctive persons in the community.
 The series showcased individuals across the criminal-legal system to focus on what Recovery Month means to their work and how they strive to support people in recovery.
 These conversations joined together voices of individuals and community members across the nation who make recovery in all its forms possible.

-Host: Paige Presler-Jur, Associate Project Director for RTI’s COSSAP TTA Initiative
+Host: Paige Presler-Jur, Associate Project Director for RTI’s COSSUP TTA Initiative

 Click on the accordion headers below to listen.